Atamasthana: Jaya Sri Maha Bodhi

 Jaya Sri Maha Bodhi is a Sacred Fig tree in Anuradhapura, Sri Lanka.
 It is said to be a sapling from the historical Bodhi tree under which Buddha became enlightened.
 It was planted in 288 BC and is said to be the southern branch of the Sri Maha Bodhi Bodhgaya India, also the oldest living human-planted tree in the world with a known planting date.
 The sacred tree brought by the Ven.
 Sangamitta, the sister of Ven.
-Arahath Mahinda who introduced Buddha's teachings into Sri Lanka.
+Arahath Mahinda who introduced Buddha's teachings to Sri Lanka.

 The area around the Sri Maha Bodhi, the Brazen Palace and Ruvanvelisaya dageba was once probably part of the Maha Vihara (Great Temple).
 The sacred bodhi tree is the oldest historically authenticated tree in the world, for it has been tended by an uninterrupted succession of guardians for over 2000 years, even during the periods of Indian occupation.

 The Uda Maluwa, 35 feet by 55 feet, is 35 feet above the ground.
 The wall was constructed during the reign of King Kirthi Sri Rajasingha, to protect it from wild elephants.
 The late Ven.
 Pallegama Rewatha Thera had planted the Pariwara Bo trees (accompanying Bo trees) to camouflage the Bodhi to pd to safeguard it from natural disasters such as strong winds and rains.

 All Sri Lankan Heads of State usually have sought the blessings of the Sri Maha Bodhi before commencing any important work.

 Ruwanwelisaya

 The Ruwanwelisaya is a stupa in Sri Lanka, considered a marvel for its architectural qualities and sacred to many Buddhists all over the world.
 It was built by King Dutugemunu, who became lord of all Sri Lanka after a war in which the Chola King Elara, was defeated.
 It is also known as Mahathupa, Swarnamali Chaitya, Suvarnamali Mahaceti (in Pali) and Rathnamali Dagaba.
-Also King Dutugemunu didn't live to see its completion of dageba but his final sight as he lay on his deathbed could be a false bamboo-and-cloth finish was placed around the dageba to show his ‘completed’ masterpiece.
+Also, King Dutugemunu didn't live to see the completion of dageba but his final sight as he lay on his deathbed could be a false bamboo-and-cloth finish placed around the dageba to show his ‘completed’ masterpiece.

 Today, after incurring much damage from invading Indian forces, it rises 55m, considerably less than its original height; nor is its form the same as the earlier ‘bubble’ shape.
 A limestone statue south of the great dageba is popularly thought to be of King Dutugemunu.